pspiagicw/gox/README.md

 Whenever you install a golang binary package (`lazygit/lazydocker/gh/micro` etc), it installs all it's dependencies into `GOPATH`.
 It installs the binary into `GOBIN` which should be included in your `PATH` variable.

-When you want to update a package, you are requied to run the command again but do you remember the repository url ?
+When you want to update the package, how to update it ?

 When you want to remove it, you can remove the binary with a simple `rm` command, but what about the dependencies ?